Mikheil Saakashvili: Return to Georgia

-Saakashvili was transferred to a Gori military hospital, against his wishes to be taken to a civilian hospital.
-According to Saakashvili's doctor Nokoloz Kipshidze and lawyer Nika Gvaramia as of 19 November 2021 he would end the 50-day hunger strike after the authorities agreed to take him to a hospital.
+On 8 November 2021, Saakashvili was moved to Gldani penitentiary hospital.
+On 19 November 2021, Saakashvili was transferred to a Gori military hospital.
+Saakashvili's doctor Nokoloz Kipshidze and lawyer Nika Gvaramia stated that Saakashvili would end the 50-day hunger strike.

 On 12 December 2021, Otar Toidze, a doctor with Georgia's human rights commissioner said Saakashvili was in need of specialist treatment abroad.
 On 29 December 2021, he was taken from hospital to prison of Rustavi, according to oppositional leaders and media his health conditions were still bad, and he was still continuing decreasing weight, according to his lawyer Nika Gvaramia.